flutter/website/src/resources/inside-flutter.md

 specialized for the child model that is applicable to that node.

-Most Widget objects have a single child Widget, and therefore only expose a single "child" parameter.
-Some widgets support an arbitrary number of children, and expose a "children" parameter that takes a list.
+Most Widget objects have a single child Widget, and therefore only expose a single `child` parameter.
+Some widgets support an arbitrary number of children, and expose a `children` parameter that takes a list.
 Some widgets don't have any children at all and reserve no memory, and have no parameters, for them.
 Similarly, RenderObjects expose APIs specific to their child model.
 RenderImage is a leaf node, and has no